-Ex-minister Gibb submits no-confidence letter as PM struggles to stave off coup
+Police ‘given photo of Boris Johnson drinking beer at No 10 party’ – follow live

-Boris Johnson news – live: Ex-minister Gibb submits no-confidence letter as PM struggles to stave off coup
+Boris Johnson news – live: Police ‘handed photo of PM with beer at No 10 party’ as he seeks to stave off coup

-Follow live updates as the Prime Minister attempts to stave off a mutiny by Tory MPs
+Follow live updates as PM attempts to stave off a mutiny by Tory MPs

-Ex-minister Nick Gibb has called on Boris Johnson to resign, piling further pressure on the prime minister as he seeks to stave off a backbench rebellion.
+Among the 300 images handed to the Metropolitan Police is a photograph of Boris Johnson drinking a beer at a birthday event for him held in No 10, according to a report.

-Mr Gibb, the long-serving former schools minister, on Friday night became the 15th Conservative MP to publicly announce he had submitted a letter of no-confidence in the PM.
+The prime minister was pictured standing next to Rishi Suank and raising a can of Estrella towards the camera in a photo allegedly taken by the official Downing Street photographer during the first national coronavirus lockdown.

-His intervention came hours after Red Wall MP Aaron Bell also called for Mr Johnson to go.
+It came as long-serving former schools minister Nick Gibb became the 15th Tory MP to publicly announce he has submitted a letter of no confidence in the PM, piling further pressure on Mr Johnson as he seeks to stave off a backbench rebellion.

-Mr Bell declared the prime minister’s position was “untenable” because of his handling of the Partygate scandal.
+His intervention came hours after Red Wall MP Aaron Bell also called for Mr Johnson to go, declaring the prime minister’s position was “untenable” because of his handling of the Partygate scandal.

 Meanwhile the PM has been trying to win over unruly backbenchers – as No 10 insiders warned the increasingly isolated prime minister is becoming “unpredictable and erratic”.